renatoGarcia/icecream-cpp/README.md

 ```

 The same `elements_fmt` string will be used by all the printing elements, so it will have
-the same definition as the formatting string of the range elements.
+the same syntax as the formatting string of the range elements.

 The code: